karankumarcv/word-frequency-counter/README.md

 # Word Frequency Counter

 ## Project Description
-This project, developed by students from Galgotias University's School of Computing Science and Engineering, focuses on creating a software application for Word Frequency Counter.
-The primary objective is to design a tool that efficiently analyzes text input, offering insights into the frequency of each word.
-This software will assist users in comprehending the distribution of words within a given document or text.
+- This project, developed by students from Galgotias University's School of Computing Science and Engineering, focuses on creating a software application for Word Frequency Counter.
+- The primary objective is to design a tool that efficiently analyzes text input, offering insights into the frequency of each word.

 ## Team Members
 - **Karan Kumar**